6 Best tips for custom embroidery

 Read the Fine Details

 Typically, details in embroidered designs work great.
 However, when the details contain a lot of fine lines or small elements, your logo may be distorted.
-This happens because the polyester thread appears thicker than laser-specific ink with Direct-to-Garment (DTG) printing.
+This happens because the polyester thread appears thicker than laser-specific ink with Direct to Film (DTF) printing.

 Before a design is embroidered, the design image undergoes a digitization process.
 This process changes your artwork into a readable digital file for the embroidery machine.
 While some complex designs may be simplified slightly to ensure it can be rendered onto the garment.

-While there are no significant colour restrictions, embroidery is unable to blend colours how DTG print can.
-When using colour in your embroidery design, it is best practice to use clean colour breaks to ensure your design looks crisp and vibrant.
+While there are no significant color restrictions, embroidery is unable to blend colors how DTF print can.
+When using color in your embroidery design, it is best practice to use clean color breaks to ensure your design looks crisp and vibrant.

 Location, location, location

 When designing your custom garment, it’s important to consider the location of the embroidered design and how that location will change when the garment is worn.
 For example, choosing the chest, sleeves or back of the neck locations to embroider is likely a great way to ensure the garment doesn’t fold during wear and obscure the look of your design.